requarks/wiki-docs/dev/api.md

 > The **GraphQL endpoint** is located at `/graphql` {.is-success}

 You can access this endpoint from your browser to load the **GraphQL Playground** tool which lets you build and test queries, as well as explore all the possible resources you can access.
+The docs for all available queries and mutations are accessible on the right side of the screen.

 There're various [client libraries](https://github.com/chentsulin/awesome-graphql#libraries) available for most programming languages to easily make GraphQL queries.
 Desktop API clients like **Postman**, **Insomnia** and **Firecamp** all support GraphQL queries.